monicacrespo/bootcamp-devops-student-jenkins/README.md

 * **Checkout** download the source code from a remote repository, preferably GitHub.
 * **Compile** compile the source code by using `gradlew compileJava`
 * **Unit Tests** run the unit testsby using `gradlew test`

-To run locally Jenkins and have the necessary dependencies availables you can build an image from [this Dockerfile](gradle.Dockerfile)

 2. Modify the pipeline to use the Gradle Docker image as build runner.
     * In order to execute Docker commands inside Jenkins nodes, download and run the docker:dind Docker image.